Kim Returns to Lesvos – Refugee Journey to Lesvos

 “all along that stretch people have died”

 I was taken aback, this wasn’t news to me it was Aylan Kudi washing up on a beach in Turkey that sparked my need to do something in the summer of 2015.
-But it was still a shock to hear it from Amir.
-And it was then we got a small part of Amir’s story…
+But it was still a shock to hear it here on this hill looking out at Turkey.
+And it was then we got a small part of his story…

 Turkey to Greece

-On the night he was due to travel over to Greece his smuggler had asked for Amir’s help to get the boat ready.
+On the night he was due to travel over to Greece his smuggler had asked him to help get the boat ready.
 This isn’t a choice by the way, if you’re selected to be the person put in charge of the motor or steering or squeezing more people onto a boat you do it because there is often a man with a gun telling you to do it.

 I was suddenly standing at the top of a view point looking at a stunning stretch of coastline and realising that so many people who were on the other side would have thought they were so close and were probably looking at the calm water and the short distance to land and thinking I’m going to make it…